sbrisard/Scapin.jl/docs/src/theory/continuous_green_operators.md

 ```

 which coincide with classical expressions \parencite[see
 e.g.][]{suqu1990}.
-Implementation of the above equation is cumbersome; it is
+Implementation of the above equation is cumbersome;
-only used for testing purposes.
-In Scapin, only the `matvec` product is
+it is only used for testing purposes.
+In Scapin, only the `matvec`
-required, and the equation derived in Sec.
-[The matrix-vector product for the
+product is required, and the [the “matrix-vector” product](@ref
-Green operator of isotropic, linear elasticity](@ref) was implemented.
+sec20210803063111) was implemented.

 ## Hyperelasticity